obodnikov/AI-admin-tools/Docker Container Update Checker/docker-checker-docs.md

 - **Cause**: `latest` tag is in the skip list by default
 - **Solution**: This is intentional - `latest` always pulls the newest version

+#### 6. "'list' object has no attribute 'get'" error
+- **Cause**: Outdated version of the script with old manifest parsing logic
+- **Solution**: Update to the latest version that properly handles OCI manifest format

 ### Debug Mode

 Run with verbose logging to troubleshoot: